 Cons: One you build it, there’s not much kids can do without a smart device or computer.
 If they don’t have their own, they’ll definitely keep pestering you for yours.
 And we know that’s not frustrating.
 At all.

-This tiny robot, the size of a ping pong ball, uses facial recognition technology to drive the ball.
+On the other end of the size spectrum, this ping-pong-ball-size robot uses facial recognition technology to drive the ball.
 For real.
 Good for ages 8 and up.

 Pros: You had us at facial recognition.
 Plus, the Sphero Mini has a gyroscope, accelerometer, and LED lights that glow in a slew of colors.
 You can swap out colorful, interchangeable shells.
 It’s very cool.